MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Disable-CsOnlineDialInConferencingUser.md

 ```

 ### -Tenant
+NOTE: This parameter is reserved for internal Microsoft use.

 Specifies the globally unique identifier (GUID) of your Skype for Business Online tenant account.
 For example: -Tenant "38aad667-af54-4397-aaa7-e94c79ec2308".
-You can find your tenant ID by running this command: Get-CsTenant | Select-Object DisplayName, TenantID
+You can find your tenant ID by running this command:

-This parameter is reserved for internal Microsoft use.
+`Get-CsTenant | Select-Object DisplayName, TenantID`

 ```yaml
 Type: Object